Gut and skin diseases: The role of the gut in managing your dog's chronic skin diseases

 Literature on the topic

-Below you will find a list of literature sources in original language (mainly English) that discuss the connection between intestinal health and skin diseases.
-You should be able to find translations or summaries of this work in German:
+Below is a list of literature sources in their original language (mainly English) that discuss the link between gut health and skin diseases.
+You should be able to find translations or summaries of these works in German:

-2. "The Gut-Skin Connection: How Altered Gut Function Affects the Skin" by Kresser Chris, in The Journal of Functional Medicine (Article, English)
+2. “The Gut-Skin Connection: How Altered Gut Function Affects the Skin” by Chris Kresser, in The Journal of Functional Medicine (article, English)

-3. "Good Microbiota Role in Skin Health and Disease" by Salem I., Ramser A., Isham N., Ghannoum MA, in the magazine Archives of Dermatological Research (Article, English)
+3. “Gut microbiota role in skin health and disease” by Salem I., Ramser A., Isham N., Ghannoum MA, in the journal Archives of Dermatological Research (article, English)

 4. “The gut-skin axis in health and disease: A paradigm with therapeutic implications” by O'Neill CA, Monteleone G., McLaughlin JT, Paus R., in the journal BioEssays (article, English)

-5. "Effect of Probiotics on Skin Health" by Prakash Unni, Juturu V., in the magazine European Journal of Dermatology (Article, English)
+5. “Effect of Probiotics on Skin Health” by Prakash Unni, Juturu V., in the European Journal of Dermatology (article, English)

 6. “The Skin Microbiome – The Role of Commensals in Skin Disorders” by Yasmine Belkaid, Julie Segre, in The New England Journal of Medicine (article, English)

-Please note that some of these resources may require access through a university library or subscription.
+Please note that you may need access through a university library or a subscription to some of these resources.

 Scroll up